 Walking to the end of the coast path near to Stack Rocks car park there’s a path to a viewing platform set near a prominent cliff edge which offers a breathtaking viewpoint for the Green Bridge of Wales.

-The bridge would once have had a double arch span but the effects of continuous weathering and erosion from the elements over millennia have reduced it to the present form.
+In the distant past, the rock would once have had a double arch span but the effects of continuous weathering and erosion from the elements over millennia have reduced it to the present, single arch, form.
 The pedestal rock nearby is all that remains of that second arch.
 In October 2017 during Storm Orphelia a huge slab of limestone was sheared off the seaward edge changing the appearance in an instant.
 The damaged area is a noticeable copper colour.

 A visit to a natural landmark wouldn’t be complete without a viewpoint selfie, all part of the experience even if a bit windswept.

-We revisited the Green Bridge in early February 2019 on a clear, sunny and crisp winter day.
+We revisited the Green Bridge on a clear, sunny and crisp winter day.
 The photo below taken in sunlight and calm weather conditions gives a different perspective of the arch detail and coastline.

-This was a thoroughly enjoyable walk, from the celtic history of St.Govans to the unspoilt and phenomenal natural features of an unique coastline.
-This walk brings our distance covered to 36 miles on the Pembrokeshire Coast Path, only another 150 miles to go!
+This was a thoroughly enjoyable walk, from the celtic history of St.Govans to the unspoilt and phenomenal natural features of this unique coastline.